avionipevaju/Audiosphere/README.md

 A platform that fulfils your audiophile needs.

 ## Services
-- **MoodyPy** - Twitter bot that tweets songs from YouTube based on the current weather.
-Other really cool music related stuff too.
+- **MoodyPy** - Twitter bot that tweets content to a Twitter account.
 - **MoodySense** - Moody-Py Redis storage with custom configuration.
-- **Discogs wrapper** - Get a random song from Discogs database of a given genre or from a specified artist.
+- **Discogs wrapper** - Find a random song from Discogs database of a given genre or from a specified artist.
 - **YahooWeather wrapper** - Get the latest weather conditions for a city.
 Powered by Yahoo Weather.
 - **YoutubeSearch wrapper** - Easy way to find a YouTube video.
 - **InstaFeed** - Quick way to get the latest posts from your favorite Instagram account.